tauri-apps/governance-and-guidance/board-election-2025/Candidates.md

 Around 2021 I first got involved with Tauri all the groundwork had to be laid, which **required a lot of direct involvement** from the Tauri Board.
 Nowadays this work is largely done and the Board can concentrate on making key decisions, rather than setting up new structures.

 CrabNebula also sponsored a great amount of the time I spent to help lay this groundwork.
-Today I spend less time directly contributing to Tauri and more time on _services for Tauri users_ like [CrabNebula Cloud](https://crabnebula.dev/cloud/) and [Taurify](https://crabnebula.dev/taurify/)'s build infrastructure.
+Today I spend less time directly contributing to Tauri and more time on _services for Tauri users_ like [CrabNebula Cloud][cn-cloud] and [Taurify]'s build infrastructure.

 So I believe it would serve the Tauri community better to pass the baton to a new director.
 My hope is to see directors who are either more directly involved with the community and/or represents an additional company who is invested in Tauri.